opengeospatial/OGC-Web-API-Guidelines/README.md

 For identifiers not registered with IANA, other standardization bodies like OGC should be used.
 For OGC for example, well-known identifiers can be registered with the OGC [Definition Server](https://www.ogc.org/def-server).

 ### Principle #17 - Use explicit relations
-In many cases it is appropriate to use typed relation to explicitly declare links among resources.
+In many cases it is appropriate to use typed relation to explicitly declare links between resources.

 A special case are spatial relations between resources (e.g., topological relations such as: contains, within, etc.) which are easy to derive with a GIS, but not with Web clients unless the relations are explicitly represented.
 The relations may either be explicitly included in the resource representation or in Link headers in the HTTP response header (see RFC 5988).